Official Superdome Website

-When Alabama defeated Penn State on December 31, 1975, in the Superdome, the game launched a new era for the Sugar Bowl, one that has tracked through four decades of legendary games, coaches and athletes, and one that projects well into the foreseeable future.
+When Alabama defeated Penn State in the Sugar Bowl on December 31, 1975, in the Superdome, the game launched a new era for college football in New Orleans, one that has tracked through four decades of legendary games, coaches and athletes, and one that projects well into the foreseeable future.

-The iconic building, now known as the Mercedes-Benz Superdome, which recently celebrated its 40th birthday, has truly risen above its counterparts.
-While most of the other “early” domes have been demolished or mothballed, the Superdome remains at the pinnacle, continuing to host the largest sporting events in the nation including Super Bowls, Final Fours and college football national championships, as well as the Allstate Sugar Bowl and the New Orleans Saints on an annual basis.
+The iconic building, now known as the Mercedes-Benz Superdome, which celebrated its 40th birthday in 2015, has truly risen above its counterparts.
+While most of the other “early” domes have been demolished or mothballed, the Superdome remains at the pinnacle, continuing to host the largest sporting events in the nation including Super Bowls, Final Fours and the 2020 College Football Playoff National Championship, as well as the Allstate Sugar Bowl and the New Orleans Saints on an annual basis.

 The Superdome stands as one of America’s architectural marvels and has now emerged as Louisiana’s most recognizable landmark.
 However, in August, 2005, the whole world saw what happened here when Hurricane Katrina ravaged New Orleans.
 The image of the Superdome with its torn roof, surrounded by flood waters, was a lasting one.